Candidates Now Being Sought for the 2016-2017 Season

 Candidate Application Process:

-In order to be considered for our candidate program, interested individuals must submit a completed application.
-On-line applications for the 2016-2017 candidate class will be available on this site in the autumn of 2015.
-Once a completed application is received, interested candidates must also attend an on-hill assessment and interview at Wilmot Mountain.
-During this time Wilmot Patrollers will discuss our operations, training programs, and answer any questions you may have about the patrol.
-In addition to the interview/orientation, you will be asked to demonstrate your skiing/snowboarding skills.
-This on-hill demonstration will be evaluated by our instructors.
+In order to be considered for our candidate program, interested individuals must submit a completed application and attend an interview/orientation session and an on-hill assessment.
+During this time, Wilmot Patrollers will discuss our operations, training programs, and answer any questions you may have about the patrol.
+In addition to the interview/orientation, you will be asked to demonstrate your skiing/snowboarding skills; this on-hill demonstration will be evaluated by our instructors.

-Upon completion of your interview and skills demonstration, your application will be reviewed and you will be notified of our decision within approximately two weeks of the try-out date.
-If you are accepted into the candidate program, you will be asked to provide your social security number to Wilmot area management so that a background check can be completed
+Upon completion of your interview and skills demonstration, your application and on-hill assessment will be reviewed and you will be notified of our decision within approximately two weeks of the try-out date.
+If you are accepted into the candidate program, you will be asked to provide your social security number to Wilmot area management so that a background check can be completed.

-If accepted into the program you will be an incoming candidate for the 2016-2017 season.
+If accepted into the program you will be an incoming, first-year candidate for the 2016-2017 seasons.
 All candidates must complete an Outdoor Emergency Care (OEC) certification class and obtain a Professional Rescuer CPR certification prior to the start of their first year of candidacy and on-hill training.
 Complete information regarding these requirements — as well as other details, such as payment of dues, class fees, books, etc. — will be provided upon notification of acceptance into the program.

-Your official on-hill training as a first-year candidate will start shortly after Wilmot has opened for the 2016-2017 season (typically late November, 2016).
-On-hill training (ski/boarding and toboggan handling) will be held throughout your first candidate season and will resume at the start of your second candidate season (November 15, 2017).
-The training will conclude with an on-hill skiing/boarding and toboggan handling evaluation which must be passed in order to become an Alpine Patroller.
+Your official on-hill training as a first-year candidate will start shortly after Wilmot has opened for the 2016-2017 season (typically late November).
+On-hill training (ski/boarding and toboggan handling) will be held throughout your first candidate season, will resume at the start of your second candidate season and will conclude with an on-hill skiing/boarding and toboggan handling evaluation to become a Basic Patroller.